-It’s also worth noting that while the original takes place in one setting (a humongous ship called The Maw), Little Nightmares 2 invites you to explore several bloodcurdling locations: an eerie forest, a haunted house, a trap-filled school, a creepy hospital and much more.
+It’s also worth noting that while the original takes place in one setting (a humongous ship called The Maw), Little Nightmares 2 invites you to explore several bloodcurdling locations: an eerie forest, and a haunted house, a trap-filled school, a creepy hospital and much more.

 Little Nightmares 2: Frustrating levels and brain-stimulating puzzles

-Little Nightmares is a 3D puzzle platformer with a side scrolling camera.
+Little Nightmares is a 3D puzzle platformer with a side-scrolling camera.
 To put it in perspective, playing Little Nightmares 2 is like driving a remote-controlled toy truck inside a boutique while looking at it from the store window.
 Although you can see the toy truck, some things will certainly block your view.

-On one level, that left me damn nearly bald from all the frustrated hair pulling; I had to guide Mono through a horde of rapidly moving petrifying mannequins.
+On one level, that left me damn nearly bald from all the frustrated hair-pulling; I had to guide Mono through a horde of rapidly moving petrifying mannequins.
 Getting your character through these pesky mannequins, as mentioned, is like controlling a toy truck when looking from the outside.
 Unidentified objects blocked my view of Mono, making it difficult to decide what the next best move was.

-This side view perspective also makes it difficult to perceive where objects are relative to Mono (i.e. parallax errors).
+This side view perspective also makes it difficult to perceive where objects are relative to Mono (i.e., parallax errors).
 For example, Mono is often found with hanging ropes in the form of a loop that you can use to swing on platforms.
 However, it is sometimes difficult to discern if Mono is correctly aligned in front of the rope to make the jump.

 Little Nightmares 2 – Diverse game mechanics make this game fun